 medicines.
 Preparations containing lithium should not be taken with Losartan Potassium/Hydrochlorothiazide without close

 supervision by your doctor.
 Special precautionary measures (e.g. blood tests) may be appropriate if you take potassium

 supplements, potassium-containing salt substitutes or potassium-sparing medicines, other diuretics (“water tablets”), some

-also important for your doctor to know if you are taking other medicines to reduce your blood pressure, steroids, medicines to
+important for your doctor to know if you are taking other medicines to reduce your blood pressure, steroids, medicines to treat

-colestyramine, medicines which relax your muscles, sleeping tablets; opioid medicines such as morphine, ‘pressor amines’ such
+colestyramine, medicines which relax your muscles, sleeping tablets; opioid medicines such as morphine ‘pressor amines’ such as

 Please also inform your doctor when it is planned to apply iodine contrast media about taking Losartan Potassium/